Red Potato Soup

 - In a Dutch oven or large soup kettle, saute the onion, celery and bacon until vegetables are tender; drain well.
 Add the milk, water, bouillon, salt and pepper; heat through (do not boil).

 - In a large saucepan, melt butter; stir in flour until smooth.
 Cook and stir over medium heat for 1 minute.
 Gradually add cream.
 Bring to a boil; cook and stir for 1-2 minutes or until thickened.
 Stir into soup.
-Add parsley and potatoes; heat through.
+Add parsley and potatoes; bring to a simmer, stirring frequently, until mixture thickens.
 Sprinkle with cheese and green onions.
-Yield: 18 servings (4-1/2 quarts).

 this is the best recipe, I have made it as is and to make clam chowder and potato and broccoli soup.